 Making a Bold Statement

-Finally, with permission from Brynner’s widow Kathy, the American Cancer Society used Brynner’s message, featured on Good Morning America, as part of a PSA.
-Opening dramatically with a simple message “Yul Brynner (1920-1985),” the footage begins with a prematurely-aged Brynner begging the public to stop smoking.
+Finally, with permission from Brynner’s widow Kathy, the American Cancer Society used Brynner’s message.
+It was featured on Good Morning America, as part of a PSA.
+Opening dramatically with a simple message “Yul Brynner (1920-1985).”
+The footage begins with a prematurely-aged Brynner begging the public to stop smoking.
 If he could have taken it back, he adds in the 30-second spot, he would have snuffed out cigarettes decades ago.
 With that, the last filmed footage of an acting legend concludes.

-Still, we can all agree that this King will always live on in our hearts, and we can only hope this his message continues to inspire nations.
+Still, we can all agree that this King will always live on in our hearts.
+We can only hope this his message continues to inspire nations.

 Seeking Treatment for Cigarette Use

 If you are suffering from a severe case of drug abuse or addiction, or have a friend or loved one who is coping with this illness, get in touch with Asana Recovery today.
-Our professional team of counselors and healthcare experts will help you endure the painful process of alcohol withdrawal and detox and guide you along the rocky road of rehabilitation.
+Our professional team of counselors and healthcare experts will help you endure the process.
+Our alcohol withdrawal and detox programs will guide you along the road of rehabilitation.
 Soon enough, you will experience a faster and much more efficient recovery.

 If you want to find out more about our residential treatment or supervised detoxification/withdrawal programs or enroll in one of these programs today, we are ready and waiting to speak with you at your leisure and your disclosure.
 Call Asana now at (949) 438-4504.
 Learn how you can overcome your mental illness.
 Take that extra step toward becoming a healthier person.